celcoder/react-tutorial/Stateful vs Stateless/README.md

 Stateful vs Stateless Explample

-The component hierarchy
+The component hierarchy:

 	-contact: main component

 		-searchBar: shows an input filed so the user can filter the contacts

 		-contactList: Loops through data, creating a series of contactItems

 			-contactItem: Display the contact data